A Celebration of Departed Loved Ones

 “Day of the Dead originated several thousand years ago with the Aztec, Toltec, and other Nahua people, who considered mourning the dead disrespectful.
 For these pre-Hispanic cultures, death was a natural phase in life’s long continuum.
 The dead were still members of the community, kept alive in memory and spirit—and during Día de los Muertos, they temporarily returned to Earth.
 Today’s Día de los Muertos celebration is a mash-up of pre-Hispanic religious rites and Christian feasts.
 It takes place on November 1 and 2—All Saints’ Day and All Souls’ Day on the Catholic calendar—around the time of the fall maize harvest.”

 The main component of the celebration is the Day of the Dead altars, or ofrendas, built in private homes and cemeteries.
 These aren’t altars for worshipping.
 Instead, they’re meant to welcome the spirits of deceased loved ones back to the realm of the living.
-And they’re loaded with offerings—water, food, family photos, and a candle for each deceased relative.
+And they’re loaded with offerings—water, food, family photos, and a white candle, called a veladoras, for each deceased relative.
 If that deceased relative is a child, the Day of the Dead altars often include toys.
 Flowers adorn the altars and decorate the path from the altars to the gravesites.
-And the smell of incense fills the air.
-It comes from tree resin and it transmits prayers and purifies the air.
-If you’ve never experienced this holiday, you are certainly missing out on a feast for the senses!

-No matter how you decorate your altar, remember that Dias de los Muertos is a celebration and not a time for mourning.
-The notion that our loved ones are always with us, even after they’ve crossed over into the spirit realm is beautiful, and one that we can all appreciate, no matter our culture or religious backgrounds.
+No matter how you decorate your altar, remember that Dia de los Muertos is a celebration and not a time for mourning.
+The notion that our loved ones are always with us, even after they’ve crossed over into the spirit realm is beautiful, and worth the effort of honoring.